This is a Sponsored Post for Fathom Cruise. However, all opinions are my own.

 I never really asked my friends but noticed that many were praying to what I thought were saints.
 Sometimes they wore white on certain days adorned with beads around their necks.
 I never wanted to pry and I’m glad I didn’t.

 From what I hear, Santeria is a very private religion and one can only find out their true practices when they are initiated into the religion.
 They do not have a holy book or a house of worship.
+It truly was fascinating learning about the purpose of Santeria.

 So, when I went on my Fathom cruise to Cuba, they offered a class on the history of Santeria and how it plays such a big part in Cuban culture.

-Santeria is considered a religion.
+Santeria is Considered a Religion.

 Yes, it’s considered a religion.
 It was even offered as a class at FIU when I attended there.
 It is considered a syncretic religion which is defined by two or more cultures that blend together to make a new idea.